 What is Ohm’s law?

-In an electric circuit, the potential difference V across the metallic wire is directly proportional to the current flowing through the circuit with a constant temperature.
+The potential difference V across the metallic wire is directly proportional to the current flowing through it, provided its temperature is constant.
 This is known as Ohm’s law.

 What are the factors affecting resistance?